Self-Testing Graph States Permitting Bounded Classical Communication

-The detailed proof of the theorem is provided in Appendix~\ref{app:selfsymmfull}; here, we offer an intuitive overview of the proof process.
+The detailed proof of Theorem~\ref{theo:entire} is in Appendix~\ref{app:selfsymmfull}; here, we offer an intuitive overview.

-Consider RE~\ref{def:fullcircle}, if a physical experiment (PE) simulates $2d+1$ times the RE~\ref{def:refe1}, with each vertex alternatively serving as a power vertex or a chain vertex, Lemma~\ref{lem:ref1234} implies the existence of measurement observables $\mathcal{X}_u$ and $\mathcal{Z}_u$ for every vertex $u$ in the inflated graph such that $\{ \mathcal{X}_u, \mathcal{Z}_u \} \vert \Psi \rangle = 0$.
-This establishes the initial condition for self-testing the full graph state, which has to be complemented by the requirement that operators $\mathcal{X}_u$ and $\mathcal{Z}_v$, where $v \in N(u)$, replicate the stabilizing conditions.
-The stabilizing correlations cannot be directly verified through reproducing $2d+1$ times the correlations from RE~\ref{def:refe1} due to the absence of stabilizers in the form $X_u \bigotimes_{v \in N(u)}Z_v$ therein.
-Therefore, we incorporate submeasurements from Eq.\,\eqref{eq:ref4alt}.
-However, since communication is involved, the inputs corresponding to these submeasurements allow vertex $u$ to measure observables different from those employed to reproduce correlations from RE~\ref{def:refe1}.
+Consider RE~\ref{def:fullcircle}, if a physical experiment (PE) simulates $2d+1$ times the RE~\ref{def:refe1}, with each vertex alternatively serving as a power vertex or a chain vertex, Lemma~\ref{lem:ref1234} implies the existence of measurement observables $\mathcal{X}_{u}$ and $\mathcal{Z}_{u}$ for every vertex $u$ in the inflated graph such that $\{ \mathcal{X}_{u}, \mathcal{Z}_{u} \} \vert \Psi \rangle = 0$.
+This establishes the anticommutation condition \textit{(i)} of Prop.~\ref{prop:selftestgraphstates}.
+To complete self-testing we must also certify the stabilizer elements $X_u \bigotimes_{v\in N(u)} Z_v$, which are not directly enforced by repeating RE~\ref{def:refe1}.
+We therefore use the submeasurements in \eqref{eq:ref4alt}

-Let $\X_u$ denote the local observable measured in the PE by vertex $u$ when obtaining inputs corresponding to the Pauli tensor product~\eqref{eq:measurxzx}, and $\Z_u$ for submeasurement~\eqref{eq:measurzxz}.
-In particular, all vertices within communication distance measure in an alternating pattern according to Pauli operator $X$ or $Z$.
-Recall that, in contrast, the local observables $\mathcal{X}_u$ and $\mathcal{Z}_u$ stem from measurement inputs that correspond to the Pauli tensor product~\eqref{eq:measursxx}.
-In particular, all vertices within communication distance measure according to Pauli operator $X$.
+Communication changes which local observables are implemented under these inputs: the RE~\ref{def:refe1} settings that established anticommutation place Pauli-$X$ on neighbors of the power vertex, whereas the stabilizer elements $X_u \bigotimes_{v\in N(u)} Z_v$ require those neighbors to see Pauli-$Z$.
+Let $\X_u$ (resp.\ $\Z_u$) denote the observable measured at $u$ when inputs match \eqref{eq:measurxzx} (resp.\ \eqref{eq:measurzxz}).
+The vertices within communication distance measure in an alternating pattern according to Pauli operator $X$ or $Z$.
+Recall that, in contrast, the local observables $\mathcal{X}_{u}$ and $\mathcal{Z}_{u}$ stem from measurement inputs that correspond to the Pauli tensor product~\eqref{eq:measursxx}.
+In contrast, $\mathcal{X}_u,\mathcal{Z}_u$ arise from \eqref{eq:measursxx}, where all vertices within communication distance of $u$ measure according to Pauli operator $X$.